kEND/start-a-business/_drafts/for-what-will-I-settle.md

 ```
  1. Write a one-paragraph answer for each of these questions:

-    What am I willing to settle for having achieved one year from now?

     What am I willing to settle for having achieved five years from now?